scalable-react/scalable-react-typescript-boilerplate/README.md

 ## Code Generation
 A big feature of the [Scalable React Boilerplate](https://github.com/RyanCCollins/scalable-react-boilerplate) project is the code generation tools.
 They will be incorporated into this project at a later time.
 If you are interested in contributing, please let us know!

+## Testing
+Included is a test framework for all of your React testing needs.
+We are using Jest to run the test suite and generate snapshots, plus Enzyme for component introspection.

+Tests should be collocated within the component / container they represent.
+Test files should be named `index.test.tsx` and mocks must be named `myMock.mock.ts`.

+Please reference the `[Box](https://github.com/RyanCCollins/scalable-react-typescript-boilerplate/tree/master/src/client/components/Box)` and `(Section)[https://github.com/RyanCCollins/scalable-react-typescript-boilerplate/tree/master/src/client/components/Section]` components for example tests.
+More will be added at a later time.

+Note that the test are not compiled by TypeScript, that way there is no code duplication and you can use static types in your tests.

+P.S.
+If you are looking to contribute, this would be a great first contribution!

 ## Deployment
 <!-- HTML snippet -->
 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/RyanCCollins/scalable-react-ts-boilerplate">